Skip to main content

 Choose the clients to monitor

-Under Hook clients, enable each client or source you want to record in Sessions, such as Cursor, VS Code, Claude Code, GitHub Copilot CLI, Codex, Hermes, Goose, Claude Cowork, Runlayer Agents, or the Hooks SDK (TypeScript or Python).Leave a client off if you do not want its prompts, reasoning, tool inputs, and tool outputs collected.
+Under Hook clients, confirm each client or source you want to record in Sessions is enabled, such as Cursor, VS Code, Claude Code, GitHub Copilot CLI, Gemini CLI, Cline CLI, Codex, Qwen Code, Hermes, Goose, Windsurf, the Runlayer browser extension, Vercel Eve, Claude Cowork, Runlayer Agents, or the Hooks TypeScript SDK.
+Newly supported clients such as Vercel Eve are enabled by default.Disable a client if you do not want its prompts, reasoning, tool inputs, and tool outputs collected.

 3